ThePalaceProject/pages/docs/End User License Agreement.md

-# The Palace Project

-## Mobile Application End User License Agreement
+# Mobile Application End User License Agreement

 This Mobile Application End User License Agreement ("**Agreement**") is a binding agreement between you ("**End User**" or "**you**") and